Hydrodynamics substantially affects induced structure formation in magnetic fluids

 In reality, particulate strings are introduced in the still fluid polymeric suspension by exposure to strong, homogeneous, external magnetic fields~\cite{carlson2000mr,vicente2011magnetorheological,gunther2012x}.
 These structures are locked in when establishing the permanent elastic carrier medium by chemically crosslinking the surrounding polymeric suspension.
 Thus, similarly, during this process magnetically induced structure formation in fluid systems plays a substantial role.
 There are various other contexts in which string-like aggregates of magnetic particles are formed.
 One example are living biological microorganisms that use strings of magnetic particles for orientation in the Earth's magnetic field~\cite{faivre2008magnetotactic}.

-Overall, we may conclude that formation of string-like aggregates from microscopic magnetic particles in surrounding fluids is central in nature and in technology.
-It is therefore surprising that the role of the carrier liquid during this structural formation process has hardly been considered.
-Exceptions are given by evaluations of structure factors for particle distributions in magnetic liquids~\cite{pyanzina2011structure}.
-Yet, an explicit account for the role of fluid flows induced by the magnetically driven particles is missing in the context of magnetically induced structure formation.
-This is even more surprising when we recall that hydrodynamic interactions promote the formation of string-like structures already for nondirectional, isotropic interactions between mutually attracting particles~\cite{tanaka2000simulation,furukawa2010key,tanaka2006viscoelastic}.
-Thus, we expect that hydrodynamics supports the formation of string-like particulate structures also in magnetic fluids, where the driving force induced by an external magnetic field leads to anisotropic particle interactions.
+Overall, we may conclude that formation of string-like aggregates from microscopic magnetic particles in surrounding fluids is central in nature and technology.
+Its quantitative and theoretical description is crucial to understand the influence of the underlying effects and thus to allow for targeted improvement in the future.
+We here develop a corresponding theoretical description in terms of appropriate computer simulations.

-We here address this point.
-The formation of string-like aggregates of magnetic particles in a fluid suspension is compared between the cases of including or excluding hydrodynamic couplings.
-In this way, we demonstrate that hydrodynamic interactions play an important role in structure formation in magnetic suspensions.
-They significantly support structuring, while the magnetic field imposes an overall direction of anisotropy that aligns the resulting aggregates.

-Corresponding descriptions pose a challenge.
-First, couplings between discrete particles and continuous surrounding carrier media represent a significant task.
+Corresponding studies face significant challenges.
+Couplings between discrete particles and continuous surrounding carrier media represent one of them.
 Correct boundary conditions on the moving surfaces of the particles must be maintained.
-We here assume no-slip surface conditions.
-Second, the magnetic particles approach each other from the distance until they are basically in contact.
-Thus, far-field hydrodynamic expansions~\cite{dhont1996introduction} are not sufficient, and finite-element methods face the problem of strongly distorted calculation meshes~\cite{richter2017fluid}.
-Moreover, the system must be tracked for sufficiently long time scales.
-Additionally, magnetic interactions must be included in a consistent manner.
+Moreover, mutually attracting magnetic particles approach each other from the distance until they are basically in contact.
+Thus, far-field hydrodynamic expansions~\cite{dhont1996introduction} are not sufficient, while finite-element methods face the problem of strongly distorted calculation meshes~\cite{richter2017fluid}.

+In most theoretical studies on structure formation, hydrodynamic interactions beyond Stokes drag are not considered~\cite{ghaffari2015review}.
+Only a few previous works have explicitly resolved the emerging hydrodynamic flows.
+Corresponding strategies include smoothed particle hydrodynamics~\cite{hashemi2016sph,lagger2015influence}, immersed boundary methods combined with finite-volume solvers for the hydrodynamic equations~\cite{fernandes2023particle}, and lattice Boltzmann methods~\cite{han2010modelling,han2010three,fu2019simulation}.
+These approaches determine the dynamics of the discrete magnetic particles via Newton's second law and couple them to the flow of the surrounding continuous carrier medium, which is calculated in parallel.
+These simulations become quite involved to ensure the correct boundary conditions between particles and fluid~\cite{fernandes2023particle,hashemi2016sph,han2010modelling,han2010three,fu2019simulation}.